jumpbrain/KeynesianBeautyContest/README.md

 ## Features

 - Streamlit interface with one-click `Run Turn`, `Run Simulation`, and `Restart` controls.
-- Player-specific colors on the cumulative score chart with integer turn ticks.
 - Sidebar controls for randomized or manual starters plus per-agent temperatures.
-- Automatic per-turn logging to `data/moves.csv` (created on demand) for post-game analysis.
-- Prompt templates tailored to each persona so behaviour stays aligned during multi-round play.
+- Player-specific colors on the cumulative score chart.

 ## Prerequisites